 Snack-Food Analogy Rating: Bringing Up Baby is Cracker Jack.
 Cracker Jack from back in the day before a scrap of paper constituted a prize.
 It’s a classic and very sweet, with just enough saltiness to keep it interesting.

-Letter Grade: A-1 year ago • 0 notes
+Letter Grade: A-2 years ago • 0 notes